Maxhajati/Job_Market_Data_Analysis/README.md

 ### Career Entry & Progression
 <img src="https://github.com/user-attachments/assets/d3d19bc9-aaef-4ce6-95fb-f363a578341e" alt="Dash08 Box Whisker" width="55%">

-Analyst roles (BA & DA) are the most accessible, with demand concentrated at Mid and Senior levels, while Engineering and Data Science positions have fewer entry-level opportunities, indicating a higher barrier to entry.
+- Analyst roles (BA & DA) are the **most accessible**, with demand concentrated at Mid and Senior levels, while Engineering and Data Science positions have **fewer entry-level opportunities**, indicating a higher barrier to entry.
-Analyst roles have lower barriers to entry, while Engineering and Data Science positions demand more specialized expertise.
+- Analyst roles have lower barriers to entry, while Engineering and Data Science positions demand more specialized expertise.

-### Work Models
+### Work Model Breakdown
 ![Dash10 Work Option](https://github.com/user-attachments/assets/d5ffcef9-b074-4e63-b21f-3d42458aa694)

-Hybrid work (37%) is relatively common, but fully remote roles remain rare (6%).

-Hybrid work is the most common, encompassing 37% of the workforce (1350 employees), offering a blend of in-person and remote work.
-In-person roles make up 883 positions, reflecting a strong presence in traditional office environments.
-Fully remote roles, though available, are relatively rare, accounting for only 6% (152 roles).
+- **Hybrid work**: 57% of the workforce, offering a blend of in-person and remote work.
+- **In-person roles**: 37% of the positions, reflecting a strong presence in traditional office environments.
+- **Fully remote roles**: 6% of the works, relatively rare but growing.
 This distribution emphasizes the company’s preference for a hybrid work structure while maintaining a small but growing remote workforce.

 ## Recommendations
 ### For Job Seekers
-Prioritize SQL, Python, and cloud computing (Azure, AWS) to maximize employability in Canada’s competitive job market.
-Business and Data Analyst roles offer easier entry points, while ML and Cloud Engineering require more specialized training.
+- ✅ Prioritize SQL, Python, and cloud computing (Azure, AWS) to maximize employability in Canada’s competitive job market.
+- ✅ Business and Data Analyst roles offer easier entry points, while ML and Cloud Engineering require more specialized training.
 ### For Employers
-Expanding remote work opportunities could help attract a larger talent pool, especially for highly skilled roles.
-Additionally, offering more entry-level and internship roles in Engineering and Data Science would help build a sustainable pipeline of talent.
+- ✅ Expanding remote work opportunities could help attract a larger talent pool, especially for highly skilled roles.
+- ✅ Additionally, offering more entry-level and internship roles in Engineering and Data Science would help build a sustainable pipeline of talent.
 ### For Career Planning
-Developing expertise in Power BI, Tableau, and database systems (SQL Server, PostgreSQL, MySQL) will enhance job prospects in data analysis and business intelligence roles.
-For those aiming at engineering and cloud roles, hands-on experience with Snowflake, Databricks, and cloud platforms will be a strong differentiator.
+- ✅ Developing expertise in Power BI, Tableau, and database systems (SQL Server, PostgreSQL, MySQL) will enhance job prospects in data analysis and business intelligence roles.
+- ✅ For those aiming at engineering and cloud roles, hands-on experience with Snowflake, Databricks, and cloud platforms will be a strong differentiator.